aggie-coding-club/Rev-Registration/README.md

 ## ⚠️Status⚠️

 Unfortunately, Rev Registration is no more.
 In 2023 Texas A&M shutdown the publicy-accessible API which Rev Registration used to scrape course data from in favor of a new registration system.
-The APIs for the new registration system requires authenticating with a student TAMU account, and all of the authors have since graduated & lost access to their TAMU accounts.
+The APIs for the new registration system requires authenticating with a student TAMU account, and all of the authors have since graduated & lost access to their TAMU accounts, thus we are unable to populate the website with course data.

-If you have any questions or have a desire to update Rev Registration, feel free to reach out to Gannon Prudhomme in the Aggie Coding Club Discord.
+If you have any questions or have a desire to update Rev Registration, feel free to reach out to Gannon Prudhomme in the Aggie Coding Club Discord / elsewhere.

 ## Description